segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/insider/index.md

 ## Getting Started

-1. From your workspace's [Sources catalog page](https://app.segment.com/goto-my-workspace/sources/catalog) click **Add Source**.
+1. From the [Source catalog page](https://app.segment.com/goto-my-workspace/sources/catalog) click **Add Source**.
 2. Search for **Insider** in the Sources Catalog, select click Insider, and click **Add Source**.
 3. On the next screen, give the Source a name and add any labels to help you organize and filter your sources.
-You can give the source any name, but Segment recommends a name that reflects the source itself, as this name autopopulates the schema name.
+You can give the source any name, but Segment recommends a name that reflects the source itself, as this name auto-populates the schema name.
 For example, the source name `Insider` creates the schema `insider`.
 4. Click **Add Source** to save your settings.
 5. After configuring settings, contact your Insider Customer Success Manager to set up the Segment Source Integration using your writekey.